JDat/esp32_simple_wav_player/README.md

 # esp32_simple_wav_player
 no I2S device required.
-Just connect ESP32 and speaker with two lines (GND/GPIO25).
+Just connect ESP32 and speaker with two lines (GND / GPIO25).

 ## Description

-ESP32に定型文をしゃべらせるシンプルな Wev Playerで、時計や天気予報などを作るベースとして用意しました。
-外部回路がなくてもスピーカーを繋ぐだけで音声がでます。テスト用に複数のサンプリングレートの音声を聞き比べられるようにしました。
+It is a simple Wev Player that lets ESP32 speak fixed phrases, and is prepared as a base for making clocks and weather forecasts.
+Even if there is no external circuit, you can get sound just by connecting the speaker.
+Allowed you to hear and compare audio from multiple sampling rates for testing.

 ## Features

-- 複数サンプリングレートのサポート(4KHz, 8KHz, 16KHz, ...)
+--Support for multiple sampling rates (4KHz, 8KHz, 16KHz, ...)
-- 8bit/16bitのデータサイズサポート
-- 複数データの連続再生
-- ...
+--8bit / 16bit data size support
+--Continuous playback of multiple data
+――...

 ## Requirement

-- ESP32 x 1
+--ESP32 x 1
-- Speaker x 1
+--Speaker x 1
-- (2KΩ 半固定抵抗、0.1μ コンデンサ)
+-(2KΩ semi-fixed resistor, 0.1μ capacitor)

 ## Usage

-1. Audacity などのソフトで、PCM形式のWavファイルを用意します。ファイルヘッダから情報を取得するので、RAW(header-less)にはしません。
-2. HxD　などのソフトで、音声ファイルをテキストに変換します。C言語の配列形式でデータを出力し、includeデータにします。
+1. Prepare a Wav file in PCM format with software such as Audacity.
+Since the information is obtained from the file header, it is not set to RAW (header-less).
+2. Convert the audio file to text with software such as HxD.
+Output the data in C language array format and make it include data.
+2.1 In linux you use xxd tool for converting: xxd - i inputfile.wav audiodata.h Then make minor sample array edit.

 ## Installation

-Arduino IDE と Arduino core for the ESP32　でコンパイルし、ESP32に転送。
+Compile with Arduino IDE and Arduino core for the ESP32 and transfer to ESP32.

 ## Author